There are many factors that lead to the success (or failure) of a business. And safe to say, customer satisfaction is one of the key drivers.

 As we mentioned above, happier customers will most likely repurchase and refer you to their network.
 That’s why businesses that manage to survive in competitive markets are the ones that prioritize customer satisfaction.

-While there are some commonly used customer satisfaction metrics.
-These include NPS, CSAT, and CES.
-Fret not, we’ll also take a look at them!.
+There are some commonly used customer satisfaction metrics that include NPS, CSAT, and CES.
+Fret not, we’ll also take a look at them!
 But there are also other metrics you can use to measure customer satisfaction.

 Let’s dive right in!